ChaoyangYan/chaoyangyan.github.io/_pages/about.md

 [**Fundamental Research 2022**]
 **Deep learning framework for comprehensive molecular and prognostic stratifications of triple-negative breast cancer**
-Shen Zhao*, **Chaoyang Yan\***, Hong Lv*, et.al
+Shen Zhao\*, **Chaoyang Yan\***, Hong Lv\*, et.al
 [[Paper](https://doi.org/10.1016/j.fmre.2022.06.008)]
-A deep learning-based framework was devised for comprehensive predictions of molecular features, subtypes and prognosis from pathological WSIs.
+A deep learning-based framework is devised for comprehensive predictions of molecular features, subtypes and prognosis from pathological WSIs.
 It enables comprehensive stratifications of TNBC patients and provide valuable information for therapeutic decision-making.
 </div>
 </div>